Restream/reindexer/cpp_src/server/contrib/server.md

 ```

-This operation will output list of all available databases
+This operation will return list of all available databases.

 #### Parameters(Query)